chisophugis/ninja-build-parser/README.md

 It's currently about 1/3 of the way from regex monstrosity to proper parser.

+The parser has not been optimized at all, but is (to my great surprise) actually pretty speedy.
+As a rough comparison, when building LLVM, ninja spends about 350ms (as reported by the `.ninja parse` metric of `ninja -d stats`) parsing the 2 .ninja files, which total to about 4.5MB of text.
+At the time of this writing, `examples/toJson.js` takes 550ms to read both files (`cat`'d together) and write out a JSON representation of the .ninja files.

 ## API

 The basic idea of the API currently is that it decomposes the .ninja file